-Our Year 2 Class is taught by Mrs Powell.
-The teaching assistant is Mrs T Gillespie.
-Also working in Year 2 is Mrs Penn.
+Our Year 2 Class is taught by Mrs Roberts.
+The teaching assistant is Miss Thurston.
+Also working in Year 2 are Mrs Sim and Mrs Penn.

 Outdoor Learning Week

 Year 2 took lots of their learning outside this week.
 They worked with Year 6 to identify leaves and trees around the school, together the children collected leaves to make into bookmarks.
 They also planted seeds to make 'grass heads' which they took home to observe as the seeds germinated and grew.
 With Year 1 the children collected sticks to make a fire, then they enjoyed toasting, and eating, marshmallows around the fire.
 We had a great week with so much outdoor learning being able to take place as the weather was really kind to us.

 As part of Outdoor Learning Week, the children collected objects from nature to use as story prompts to help them with their English adventure writing.
 They placed the objects on the island then used them to help tell a draft of their story to the class.

 The children in KS1 took part in a cricket workshop led by Mr. Glen from Launceston Cricket Club.
 They watched a short film explaining the fun of cricket along with the teamwork, sportsmanship and respect involved in the game.
 Separated into two groups the children became two teams, England v Australia.
 Each team played a game of throwing and catching, with the children counting each catch.
 The winning team won a model cricket bat to display in their class.